Dirty13itch/AuditForecaster/replit.md

 - Financial tracking (expenses and mileage logs)
 - Scheduling with Google Calendar integration
 - Customizable report generation with intelligent form fields
+- Professional PDF export with dynamic sections and pagination
 - Offline-first architecture with background sync
 - Mobile-responsive design optimized for field use